TALK TO SALES

 Consider the costs of self-administering your QSEHRA

-It might seem like administering your QSEHRA entirely on your own would be a cost effective choice, however, it ends up costing a lot more than you’d think.
+It might seem like administering your QSEHRA entirely on your own would be a cost-effective choice.
+However, it ends up costing a lot more than you’d think.

-For example, it’s unlikely that you’ll be able to draft a plan document without the help of an attorney—that cost alone can exceed $3,000.
-What’s worse, if your plan documents operate outside of the strict QSEHRA definition in Section 9831 of the IRS Code, you face fines of up to $100 per day per employee.
+What’s worse, if your plan documents operate outside the strict QSEHRA definition in Section 9831 of the IRS Code, you could face fines of up to $100 per day per employee.

 Want help administering your QSEHRA?